adsbynimbus/solutions/dynamicprice/README.md

 #### [Bidders](ios/Sources/Bidders.swift)

-Contains classes and interfaces for running a parallel auction using Nimbus + Amazon and applying the key-value targeting from each bid to a `GAMRequest`.
+Contains classes and interfaces for running a parallel auction using Nimbus + Amazon and applying the key-value targeting from each bid to a `AdManagerRequest`.

 #### [DynamicPriceView](ios/Sources/DynamicPriceView.swift)

-Provides a wrapper implementation for the `GAMBannerView` that automatically manages the bidding process and refreshes ads every 30 seconds when attached to the view hierarchy.
+Provides a wrapper implementation for the `AdManagerBannerView` that automatically manages the bidding process and refreshes ads every 30 seconds when attached to the view hierarchy.

 ## Next Gen